BurnOutTrader/fund-forge/README.md

 ### For more testing and development data
-You can download some free testing data [here](https://www.histdata.com/download-free-forex-data/?/ascii/tick-data-quotes) Tick data from histdata.com will actually be parsed into the engine as `BaseDataEnum::Quotes(Quote)` Since the tick data is actually best bid and ask data.
+You can download some free testing data [here](https://www.histdata.com/download-free-forex-data/?/ascii/tick-data-quotes)

+Tick data from histdata.com will actually be parsed into the engine as `BaseDataEnum::Quotes(Quote)`

+Since the tick data is actually best bid and ask data.

-There is a crude test data parser [here](https://github.com/BurnOutTrader/fund-forge/tree/main/test_data_parser) You will need to manually download the files, then put all the .csv files into 1 folder and change the variables such as input/output folders and Symbol of the data. change the following to suit the symbol and your directory.
+There is a crude test data parser [here](https://github.com/BurnOutTrader/fund-forge/tree/main/test_data_parser)

+You will need to manually download the files, then put all the .csv files into 1 folder and change the variables such as input/output folders and Symbol of the data.

+Change the following to suit the symbol and your directory.
 ```rust
 const YOUR_FOLDER_PATH: String = "".to_string();
 const SYMBOL_NAME: String = "".to_string();